chr1shr/vdropimpact/README.md

 al.* [6] and Rycroft *et al.* [7].
 This is more computationally expensive than the previous work [3,4] since the full two-dimensional flow must be resolved.
-However, with this simulation we can successfully recreate and analyze the viscosity dependence seen by Kolinski *et al.*
+However, with this simulation we can successfully recreate and analyze the viscosity dependence seen by Kolinski *et al.*, and explore the role of surface tension, impact velocity, and drop geometry.

 ## Compiling the code
 The code is written in C++ and uses the OpenMP library for multithreading.
 It has